heritage-happenings/heritage-happenings.github.io/pages/Letter-to-My-Younger Self.md

-# Letter to my younger self
+# Letters to my younger self + older self

 ## Preface

 To Do

 * Summarize third and fourth ages
-* Mote than "Sticks" and "carrots".
+* More than "Sticks" and "Carrots".
 Source, decide and add categories about the person such as: sex, fitness, weight, mentality & happiness, finances, support, intentions
 * Add references to [21 questions]( https://heretics-sf.github.io/#pages/21-Questions-for-Seniors.md )

 ## Intro